fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 #### Better Wallet Vaults

 * Far more flexible than OP_CTV vaults.
 Outputs can be spent in a transaction with any other outputs.
-* Fixes the security hole in OP_CTV vaults that allows an attacker to steal some funds that the vault owner is sending out of the vault.

 The primary motivation for this opcode is for wallet vaults.
-See the *Motivation* section in the [parent BIP](README.md).
+See [this example wallet vault](op_cdWalletVault1.md) that uses this opcode.
+See also the *Motivation* section in the [parent BIP](../README.md) for broader context (involving other proposed opcodes).

 #### Congestion Controlled Transactions